psurya1994/books/viktor-frankl-mans-search-for-meaning.md

 ## Man's search for meaning

+In this book, Viktor explains his experiences in the concentration camps and his theory of logotherapy that helps make sense of human behaviour in these extreme of situations.

+Why is reading this book important?
+Because it gives us some insights into the human nature.
+And helps think more clealry about different aspects of my life.
+For example, we can see the psychological effects of optimism in the context of unavoidable suffering.
+I could apply this to my practice of meditation; if I have to meditate for a day, should I count my breaths during the practice to make it through?
+Maybe not counting will give me a better chance to survive.

+The second half of the book focuses on the principles of logotherapy, which argues for the importance of meaning in people's lives which helps us get through unavoidable suffering unscathed.

+This book changed my mind on the importance and consequences of having meaning in life.
+The meaning that comes from work or love.
+This resonates with my experience where I'm able to push myself harder on my workouts where I find meaning in performing well on game day.

+Sources that one can derive meaning from:
+- Work: deep work, winning a competition, interesting scientific work
+- Love: kids, partner, society

+### Part 1 - Experiences in the camp

 This is a book written by a Nazi camp survivor who is a psychologist.
 He talks about his experience in the camp and how people responded when put to this incredible torture.

 Only people who lost as scruples in the fight to survive returned.